-Besides conducting a physical exam and reviewing your medications, your doctor might order tests to determine what's causing your diarrhea.
-They include:
+Your doctor will ask about your medical history, review the medications you take, conduct a physical exam and may order tests to determine what's causing your diarrhea.
+Possible tests include:

 - Blood test.
-A complete blood count test can help determine what's causing your diarrhea.
+A complete blood count test can help indicate what's causing your diarrhea.

 - Stool test.
-Your doctor might recommend a stool test to determine whether a bacterium or parasite is causing your diarrhea.
+Your doctor might recommend a stool test to see if a bacterium or parasite is causing your diarrhea.

 Most cases of diarrhea clear on their own within a couple of days without treatment.
 If you've tried lifestyle changes and home remedies for diarrhea without success, your doctor might recommend medications or other treatments.